wp-plugins/juicer/readme.txt

 = It's not working for me! =
 Sorry to hear that!
 Give us a shout on our [Contact Page](http://www.juicer.io) and we'll help you out!

+Make sure that if your site has jQuery it is using at least version 1.7

+Make sure that all Javascript errors are resolved.

 == Screenshots ==
 1. An example Juicer Feed using a provided template
 2. A Juicer feed with custom CSS